Eyelid Surgery Portland Oregon – Blepharoplasty Information

 The primary goal for lower eyelid surgery is to get rid of the ”eye bags” or fatty deposits creating the “puffy look.”
 There are three compartments of fat in the lower lids, and a portion of this fat is removed which removes the puffiness look and rejuvenates the lower lids.
 This fat does not respond to weight gain or loss, and is independent of patient’s metabolism.
 Pigmented skin in the lower eyelid skin and dark circles are not removed with surgery.
 The orbital fat is removed from the inside of the eyelid, which is known as a trans-conjunctival approach.
 When patients are less than 50 years of age, this is usually all that needs to be performed, therefore there’s no external incision.
 When patients are over 50 years of age and have loose and inelastic skin in the lower lids, then a small pinch technique of lower eyelid skin can be performed at the eyelash line.
 This incision is closed with tissue glue, so no sutures are required for the lower lids.

-Consultation with eyelid surgery specialist Dr. William Portuese: A consultation for an upper and lower blepharoplasty procedure usually takes approximately one hour in our office.
+Consultation with Portland facial specialist Dr. William Portuese: A consultation for an upper and lower lift procedure usually takes approximately one hour in our office.
 This in entails obtaining a thorough medical history from the patient, in addition to any specific eyelid issues.
 It’s important to note if there is dry eyes present.
-Consultation with Dr. Portuese lasts approximately 30 minutes, and an additional 30 minutes is spent with our patient care coordinator and office manager.
+Consultation with facial plastic surgery specialist Dr. Portuese lasts approximately 30 minutes, and an additional 30 minutes is spent with our patient care coordinator and office manager.
 At the time of scheduling the surgery, a pre-operative consultation with one of our registered nurses is performed.

 Day of the eyelid surgery